-Steven Pressfield had called himself an author for years, but he’d never actually finished a book.
-He just went through life feeling smug, feeling better than those regular schmucks, because he thought of himself as an author.
+Steven Pressfield called himself an author for years, but he’d never actually finished a book.
+He went through life feeling smug, feeling better than those regular schmucks because he thought of himself as an author.

 But the psychological pain of not producing kept building until he couldn’t stand it anymore.
-He decided to finally beat that devil he calls “The Resistance”.
+He decided to finally beat the devil he calls “The Resistance”.

 He created a situation with no escape.
-Rented a cabin with only a typewriter, and shut off all other options.
+He rented a cabin with only a typewriter and shut off all other options.

 After an incredibly difficult year of wrestling with those inner demons and avoiding all temptations, he did it.
 He finished his first book.
 It wasn’t a success, but it didn’t matter.
 He had finally beat The Resistance.
 He went on to write many successful novels.

-I started many times, but each time decided to chase some other distraction that didn’t put my ass on the line, instead.
-There are always more emails to answer, always more things to learn, and always more people with enticing requests for me to help them achieve their dreams.
-(Each one swearing it’ll be just an hour of my time, tops.)
+When I read it, my own psychological pain of not producing had built up to an unbearable level.
+I had announced my next business but never finished building it.
+I started many times, but each time decided to chase some other distraction that didn’t put my ass on the line.
+There are always more emails to answer, more things to learn, and more people wanting my time for their needs — each one swearing they need just a few minutes.

-To make it worse, I was living in distracting Singapore, surrounded by so many interesting people.
-And with a short flight I could be in 16 countries for under $200.
+To make it worse, I was living in Singapore, distracted by so many interesting people.

-So I decided to do my version of the Steven Pressfield cabin.
+So I decided to do my version of the cabin.
 I moved to New Zealand.
 I shut off all other options.
 Time to finish what I started.